MichAdebayo/Text-Encryption-and-Decryption/README.md

-# Text-Encryption-and-Decryption
+# Text Encryption and Decryption, Implementing the Caesar Cipher and Columnar Transposition Cipher

-An encryption and decryption project, implementing the Caesar Cipher and Columnar Transposition Cipher encryption techniques
+## Case Description